ibm-cloud-docs/vpc/file_storage_vpc_view.md

 ```
 {: codeblock}

-The attributes that are exported include ID, name, creation date, mount path, subnet information, and so on.
+The attributes that are exported include ID, name, creation date, mount path, subnet information, and other attributes.

 For more information, see [ibm_is_share_target](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_share_target){: external}.